digitalutsc/citation_select/README.md

 2. Configure the Citation Select CSL Mapping to map node fields to CSL fields.
 3. Install some CSL styles.
 4. Use the Citation Select block on the node's page to choose a citation style.
 The formatted citation will appear below the block and can be copied with the "Copy citation" button.

+### Note ###
+If using EDTF dates as a field for citation processing beware of the following:
+- Citation Select processor is unable to handle open interval dates (i.e [..2003] or ../2003)
+  - Citation Select will ignore these types of date sets or intervals and cite as if the dates do not exist
+- Citation Select allows for closed date sets and closed interval dates along with single dates (i.e [1999-01..2003-02] or 1999/2003 or 2003-02-01)